The OWASP CSRFGuard is one of the world’s most popular free security tools and is actively maintained by a pool of international volunteers.

 As OWASP project we follow the OWASP Code Of Conduct available here: https://owasp.org/www-policy/operational/code-of-conduct

 <body onload="document.forms.submit()"> <form method="POST" action=“https://bank.com/fn”> <input type="hidden" name="sp" value="8109"/> </form>

 CSRFGuard In Action

-We are working on new version of CSRFGuard including a lot of merge request with goood proposals and also a new code to fix known issues on XSS attacks that bypass CSRFGuard.
+We are working on a new version of CSRFGuard including a lot of merge request with good proposals and new code to fix known issues on XSS attacks that bypass CSRFGuard.

 We need your help.
-If you want to give few hours of your time to help us please contact me.
+If you want to give few hours of your time please reach out to us.